 For party platters that don’t cost a fortune, Costco Catering is a solid option.
 While they consist of finger food fare — and they won’t deliver to you — you can feed a crowd with freshly made food for a fraction of the cost you’d pay at a restaurant or private caterer.
 I’d also recommend picking up some extras while you’re in the store (like Costco’s scrumptious chocolate chip cookies).

-For game-day munchies, family birthdays, PTA meetings, or other laid-back events, Costco Catering is certainly worth a try.
+For game-day munchies, family birthdays, PTA meetings, or other laid-back events, Costco Catering can definitely save some money.